Azure/AML-Kubernetes/docs/nginx-ingress-controller.md

 4. [Create an inference job and invoke](https://github.com/Azure/AML-Kubernetes/blob/master/docs/simple-flow.md).

-    *NOTE:* Replace the protocol and ip of scoring_uri with https and domain pointing to the Nginx Ingress Controller before invoking.
+    *NOTE:* Replace the protocol and ip in scoring_uri with https and domain pointing to the Nginx Ingress Controller before invoking.